microsoft/playwright/docs/src/api/class-download.md

 Returns download error if any.
 Will wait for the download to finish if necessary.

 ## method: Download.page
-* langs: js, java, python
+* langs: js, python, java
 - returns: <[Page]>

 Get the page that the download belongs to.